KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 .. important::

-   KPP will look for the relevant files (e.g. mechanism definition, driver, etc.) in the proper subfolders of :envvar:`KPP_HOME`.
+   KPP will look for the relevant files (e.g. mechanism definition, driver, etc.) in the proper subdirectories of :envvar:`KPP_HOME`.
-   Therefore you won't need to copy these manually to the example folder.
+   Therefore you won't need to copy these manually to the example directory.

 We will now look at the :ref:`kpp-commands` in :file:`small_strato.kpp`.